objectguild/Crypto-Nacl/README.md

 A good description of the motivation for the original Crypto NaCl library can be found here: [The security impact of a new cryptographic library (PDF)](http://cr.yp.to/highspeed/coolnacl-20120725.pdf)

+## Collective Code Construction Contract (C4)
+It is Object Guild's intention to use the [Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec/42/) for collaboration on this project.
+Please familiarize yourself with its contents when you want to collaborate on Crypto-Nacl.

+The C4 states that the project should have clearly documented guidelines for code style.
+Since these are currently missing (9 November 2020), these will be created as needed and will thus be a work in progress.

+We will use incoming issues and pull requests for purposes of learning to apply C4, so please be patient with us :-)

+Comments are welcome.
+You are kindly requested to use the [project issue tracker](https://github.com/objectguild/Crypto-Nacl/issues) for this purpose.

 ## No Squeak support
 Since 2017, the library uses Pharo UnifiedFFI instead of the older FFI library.
 As a consequence, it is not supported to run on Squeak.

+If there is a strong need to re-introduce Squeak support, please [create an issue for it](https://github.com/objectguild/Crypto-Nacl/issues/new).
+Obviously, the design can be changed to extract the use of Pharo UnifiedFFI and support Squeak's FFI alongside of it, but this will require some work.

 ## Loading
 The original `ConfigurationOfNacl` has been replaced with `BaselineOfCryptoNacl`, which defines the groups `core` and `tests`, with the default only loading the `core` group.